-You must include at least one identifier for the patient that's used by the EHR system you're querying.
-If you don't have a patient identifier, you can find one by searching for a patient with demographics.
+You must include at least one identifier for the patient that the EHR system uses.
+If you don't have a patient identifier, search for a patient with demographics to find one.

 You can refine your search by searching specifically for a patient's active, inactive, or resolved allergies).

 The response contains one or more allergies for an individual patient.
-In a FHIR® response, you can find the total number of included medications in the total array.
+In a FHIR® response, you can find the total number of included allergies in the total array.

-It’s also possible that you receive an empty response body with no listed allergies.
+You could also receive an empty response body with no listed allergies.
 This doesn’t necessarily mean that the patient is allergy-free; it only means that the organization hasn’t documented any known allergies for the patient.